Rungutan/sentry-fargate-cf-stack/README.md

 ## Important note about stack

+### Elastic IP limits

+Starting with release [1.4.0](https://github.com/Rungutan/sentry-performance-monitoring/releases/tag/1.4.0) we added High-Availability for NAT Gateways as well.
+But before you check that, make sure your limits for VPC Elastic IPs can support an extra 3!

+You can find the current **Applied quote value** here -> https://console.aws.amazon.com/servicequotas/home#!/services/ec2/quotas under “**EC2-VPC Elastic IPs**”.

+PS: An increase from 5 to 20 is approved automatically by AWS 😊

+### Client Ingest DSN record

 The Client DSN record that is created by Sentry each and every time you create a new project looks something like this:

 ```